robzach/recipes/Molly's Zucchini and Tomato Pie.md

 ## Build a layer

-Build a layer of zucchini slices, overlapping a bit, on bottom.
-Then add some onion slices on top, and then tomato slices on top of that.
+In the pie crust, build a layer of zucchini slices, overlapping a bit.
+Then add some onion slices on top of the zucchini, and then tomato slices on top of that.

 Drizzle hot olive oil from the skillet onto the layer, using a spatula to transfer garlic pieces if they don't flow on their own.